K was 6 years old when he first came to see me. He used a few words. All nouns. Not always identifiable.

 The next email reported:

 Communication continues to go from strength to strength.
-Kieran is doing really well with his verbal and non-verbal communication.
+K is doing really well with his verbal and non-verbal communication.
 He is now rarely frustrated by not being able to communicate.

 There is a long way to go still, especially around spontaneous communication but he has really come such a long way in the last year.
 He continues to enjoy singing and has a couple of nice party pieces which he is happy to share with friends and family members.